 Jason Hawkes has trodden many paths in life, including the forces, banking, carework, carpentry and backpacking, he has found his spiritual home in environmental science in construction and now has a MSc in Architecture: Advanced Environmental and Energy Studies.
 He has experience in building with natural materials such as timber, rammed earth and straw and has taught at primary, undergraduate and postgraduate level.
 He feels “sustainability must not just be this years buzzword, it must permeate all our thoughts and actions; anything less would be truly unjust”.
 He is a co-founder of J3 Building Futures; a sustainable development, environmental design, green construction and ecological living consultancy, concerned with developing the built environment in a socially, environmentally, and economically sustainable manner and is also a lecturer at the Centre for Alternative Technology giving specialist lectures on Thermal comfort, Schools and Health and Earth Building.(Green Build – Retrofitting – Lead Tutor).

-Peter Harper is Head of Research and Innovation at the Centre for Alternative Technology in Wales, UK, where he has worked for over 20 years.
-He is also a visiting lecturer at universities and other institutions around the world.
+Peter Harper worked for over 20 years as Head of Research and Innovation at the Centre for Alternative Technology in Wales, UK, He is also a visiting lecturer at universities and other institutions around the world.
 His interests have ranged widely, including energy policy, sustainable lifestyles, ecovillages, alternative sanitation, landscape design, organic horticulture, and composting (with which he is mildly obsessed – don’t get him started).
 His publications include Radical Technology (1976) an influential early textbook of technical alternatives, The Natural Garden Book (1994) and Lifting the Lid (2000) on low-impact sanitation systems.
 Since 2007 he has worked with the Zero Carbon Britain project, focusing on the large-scale infrastructural changes required for rapid decarbonisation.
 His colleagues regard him as a loose cannon often at odds with Green orthodoxy.
 His friends think of him as an agreeable nerd!

 Dáithí Ó Súilleabháin has a multitude of talents in developing ecological sustainability.
 He takes groups on eco/dreamtime study walks; guided tours that follow the rivers, valleys and eco-systems of the local area.
 He develops and encourages a relationship with the land through direct engagement, and walking the story of that place; offering holistic multi-disciplined and indigenous perspectives, and drawing from participants own personal connection to the earth.
 He is also skilled in environmental management systems, integrated resources planning, water catchment management, geographical information systems, community stakeholder management, building surveys, heritage conservation, restoration and refurbishment, recycling old buildings, energy conservation and environmental performance.
 (Permaculture – Dreamtime Walk).